-3.16 New standards and interpretations not yet adopted
+3.16 New standards and interpretations not adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 April 2010, and have not been applied in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 April 2011, and have not been applied in preparing these financial statements.
+None of these are expected to have a significant effect on the financial statements of the Group and the Company.